magento/architecture/design-documents/add-scope-to-cms-pages.md

 -   An upgrade script will be provided that will convert all existing data into the new schema, associating all existing pages to the All Store Views scope.

+##### Pros:
+-   EAV aligns with existing Product & Category design
+-   This approach will allow users to manage products & CMS pages the same way
+-   EAV is familiar and recommended
+##### Cons:
+-   EAV may be overkill since we aren’t (for now) adding the ability for admin to create additional attributes
+-   These changes will be backwards incompatible and must be delivered in 2.4

+Note: These changes will not address the existing difficulty of using the same content for multiple websites/store views.
+A new story will be created to address this separately and will be owned by Eugene.

 #### Scenario: New Page
 When a new page is created, it will default to the All Store Views scope and the user will not be able to select a different scope until the page is saved.
 This ensure there is always a default fallback defined and is how the Product & Categories scope selection works.